suzukijo/IMEX_FDEs/README.md

 * The singularities nearby the initial time are addressed through Lubich-like corrections
 * A fast inversion scheme is employed to achieve a computational complexity of O(N log N), where N denotes the number of time-steps
 * Currently, the implemented methods support the solution of systems of FDEs with single fractional orders nonlinear force terms
+* The example structures involve only a few steps on domain definition, correction terms, the main solver call, and the right-hand-side definition _see src/Ex3_Case3.m_

 Users can access the _examples/_ folder for the following working examples: